ModelsAgree

 Exceptionally smooth 240Hz refresh rate combined with QD-OLED's infinite contrast, near-instantaneous response times, vibrant colors, and modern USB-C 98W power delivery.

-To rank higher Improve the screen coating to better handle ambient light, which currently raises black levels and causes a purple tint in bright rooms.
+per Gemini Improve the screen coating to better handle ambient light, which currently raises black levels and causes a purple tint in bright rooms.

 4. 4